-Struggling right now through another rather difficult custom survey project, there are times when I wish homegrown surveys would in fact do the job – it’s frankly a lot of work!
+With various difficult custom survey projects I’ve done over the years, there are times when I do wish homegrown surveys would in fact do the job – it’s frankly a lot of work!

-(3) If a program element is done poorly or well, to what degree does it impact overall satisfaction?
+If a program element is done poorly or well, to what degree does it impact overall satisfaction?
 The assumption of our survey is that Christian schools have limited time and money, and therefore we need to pick out the program elements to improve that REALLY MATTER.
-That’s quite different than program elements that happen to strike my fancy …

 It took Fred Reichheld 45 years to figure this all out – why mess with a good thing?

-(6) No cross-tabbing.
-It’s not just how many people answered a question a given way, but how does answering the question that way correlate with other important things, like overall willingness to refer?
+It’s not just how many people answered a question a given way, but how does answering the question that way correlate with other important things, like overall willingness to refer, or overall satisfaction?

 Let’s say that 50% of respondents check the box that says that coming up with the cost of tuition is a large sacrifice for them.
 Is that good or bad?
 Now consider if you knew that those 50% also were moderately MORE SATISFIED with the school than anyone else, and the difference was statistically significant… How might that change your view of people sacrificing to pay your tuition?